octobercms/docs/database-collection.md

     }

+<a name="data-feed-ordering" class="anchor" href="#data-feed-ordering"></a>
-#### Ordering results
+### Ordering results

 Results can be ordered by a single database column, either shared default used by all datasets or individually specified with the `add()` method.
 The direction of results must also be shared.

     // Ordered by updated_at if it exists, otherwise created_at
     $feed->add('user', new User, 'ifnull(updated_at, created_at)');